 In spite of the bleak content, the black and white cinematography is magnificent.
 The movie was shot on color stock and printed on b/w title stock, so it has a rich silky texture.
 The direction is also superb, with every subtle twist and turn of the plot captivating to behold.
 The acting is flawless, with Billy Bob Thornton giving the performance of a lifetime.
 Moreover, the casting is incredible, with everyone fitting their part and creating a look of total authenticity.

+THE MAN WHO WASN’T THERE tells the story of Ed Crane, a quiet barber in Santa Rosa, Calif., who gets involved in blackmail, murder and suicide.
+Dissatisfied with his life, Ed blackmails his wife’s lover, Big Dave, to get money to invest with an entrepreneur named Tolliver.
+Big Dave embezzles the money but later murders Tolliver and tries to kill Ed.
+Ed kills Big Dave in self defense, but Ed’s wife is charged for the murder.
 The black and white cinematography is magnificent in THE MAN WHO WASN’T THERE.
 The direction is also superb, and the acting is flawless.
 Billy Bob Thornton gives the performance of a lifetime.
 In the end, Ed imagines that there is life after death, but does not know what it is.
 He feels, however, that it must be better than on earth.
 These spiritual loose ends add to the existential angst in the film, which the Coen brothers state as their perspective toward the story.
 The morality is ambivalent as is the spirituality.
 Besides the vacuous philosophizing, there is a lot of strong profanity, a gruesome stabbing and some references to perverse sex in THE MAN WHO WASN’T THERE.